 · Students will demonstrate proficiency and mastery in basic principles, structure, and functions of operating systems and designs of modern operating systems

-· Students will be able to develop basic operating system components, such as process synchronization, processor scheduling, memory management, deadlocks handling, storage management
+· Students will be able to develop basic operating system components, such as process synchronization, processor scheduling, memory management, deadlocks handling, storage management, and security.

 SATISFIED PROGRAM STUDENT OUTCOMES: